PJayB/jk2src/README.md

 I've only fixed up the single-player source.
 This code is provided with the "It Works On My Machine" guarantee (i.e. no guarantee).

 Copy your "base" folder into the "code" folder, merging the files, and build StarWars.sln.
-If you have the disk, this is probably in %PROGRAMFILES%\LucasArts\Star Wars Jedi Knight II\GameData\base (or something like that) or if you have the Steam version, look for %STEAM%\steamapps\common\jedi outcast\GameData\base.
+If you have the disk edition of the game, this is probably in %PROGRAMFILES%\LucasArts\Star Wars Jedi Knight II\GameData\base (or something like that) or if you have the Steam version, look for %STEAM%\steamapps\common\jedi outcast\GameData\base.

 For a good debugging experience, I recommend hitting Alt+Enter as soon as the game hits the main menu.